A Guide To Getting Back into Exercise After a Break

 Even if you’re not sure where to start, doing some research as to what might have gone wrong can be useful.
 Looking at advice like our weight loss plateau busters or why your training slows is a good place to start.
 That's as well as finding what works best to reach the goals you’re looking for and finding ideas to keep things fresh.

 Working out in a group like in a class or even just with a friend or family member can be a brilliant way to get the ball rolling, especially if you lack the confidence to get back into it or the drive just to get things started again after your time off.
 Anything you need to keep up your motivation is going to be useful.

 Remember Muscle Memory

 Before we go much further, we need to look at one crucial benefit that is on your side throughout all of this.
-Your body has a genius way of keeping you in good condition even after your exercise thanks to the work you already put it.
+Your body has a genius way of keeping you in good condition even after your exercise, thanks to the work you already put in.
 It's an amazing concept to have at your disposal.

 This means that you’ll be able to still perform to a good extent even though you haven’t been as committed as you maybe could have been.
 That's amazing news for getting back into exercise!
 It's a great way to build up your confidence and motivation and means that you’ll progress faster too.

 It’s a win-win and a great way to encourage you to get back into your fitness plan.